BC union women fight racism in fishing industry

 The original caption on this photo: – ALL FRIENDS TOGETHER.
 Shop stewards at Namu, UFAWU and Native Brotherhood, hold up to ridicule signs labelled “Whites” and “Natives” they took down from cannery washrooms last month.
 From left to right the quartette holding the unwanted signs are Mrs. Mary Hall, Native Brotherhood, Marilyn Fredericksen, UFAWU; Mrs. Kitty Carpenter, Native Brotherhood, Mervene Beagle, UFAWU.
 That’s Bill Rigby in the left hand corner.
 Scene was aboard the “Texada” when the girls gathered for a sendoff to the Bella Coola Cannery girls during the tendermen’s strike.
 Incidentally, the Bella Coola girls returned a few days later.

-- Prepared by Donna Sacuta, Executive Director, BC Labour Heritage Centre, updated October 2020
+- Prepared by Donna Sacuta, Executive Director, BC Labour Heritage Centre, updated October 2020 and March 2023

 With thanks to: Sean Griffin, David Yorke and Nick Carr.